w3f/polkadot-wiki/docs/learn-auction.md

 for which ranges.
 The slot ranges may be any continuous range of the periods 1 - 4.

 > Please note: If you bond tokens with a parachain slot, you cannot stake with those tokens.
 In this
-> case, you don't pay DOT for a parachain slot.
+> way, you pay for the parachain slot by forfeiting the profit opportunity from staking the bonded
+> tokens.

 A bidder configuration for a single bidder may look like this: